hasanisaeed/minio-nginx-docker/README.md

-# MinIO-Nginx-Docker
-Configuration for MinIIO with Nginx on Docker
+Configuration for MinIO with Nginx on Docker